hydrobricks/hydrobricks-doc/doc/solvers.rst

        :ref:`below <exponential-euler-solver>`); unconditionally stable; no
        transit lag.

-The first three are classic explicit Runge–Kutta schemes: they evaluate the outflow rates at one or more intermediate states and advance all the solved reservoirs together as one coupled system.
-The remaining solvers follow a different, sequential strategy described below.
+The first three are classic explicit Runge–Kutta schemes (:ref:`illustrated below <explicit-solvers>`): they evaluate the outflow rates at one or more intermediate states and advance all the solved reservoirs together as one coupled system.
+The remaining solvers follow a different, sequential strategy described in the sections that follow.

+To show how each scheme works, the sections below illustrate it on a single step of the same linear reservoir (:math:`k = 0.5\,\mathrm{d^{-1}}`, initially empty, constant inflow :math:`I = 5\ \mathrm{mm/d}`), with the step taken deliberately large (:math:`h = 1.5\ \mathrm{d}`, so :math:`k\,h = 0.75`) to
+make the schemes' behaviour visible.
+In every panel the blue curve is the exact solution and the filled marker is where the scheme places the reservoir at the end of the step.

 How a time step is computed